-If any contractor receives a letter or correspondence from HMRC they are unsure of and are concerned that they may be at risk of an IR35 enquiry, we encourage they pick up the phone to us and we will support you.
+If any contractor receives a letter or correspondence from HMRC they are unsure of and are concerned that they may be at risk of an IR35 enquiry, they should speak to our IR35 partners for further advice.

-Qdos review, on average, over 500 contracts every month, have defended more than 1,500 contractors and have saved independent workers approximately £35m in tax.
-If you’re confused or concerned about IR35, please don’t hesitate to get in touch with one of our experts.
+Our contractor customers have access to IR35 contract reviews provided by our IR35 partners.
+You can also benefit from expert advice, representation in the event of an enquiry from HMRC and IR35 insurance for peace of mind.
+Our IR35 specialist partners review, on average, over 500 contracts every month, have defended more than 1,500 contractors and have saved independent workers approximately £35m in tax.
+If you’re confused or concerned about IR35, please don’t hesitate to get in touch with one of the experts.

 Learning a little about the legislation is a good place to start.
 Do your research before signing a contract and familiarise yourself with the differences in working outside and inside IR35.

 Having your contract assessed by an IR35 specialist can be vital in ensuring you are operating compliantly.
 After all, HMRC will inspect your contract before anything else when opening an enquiry.
-We can take care of this for you, and unlimited in-depth IR35 contract assessments come as part of our Assured IR35 and Assured Plus accounting packages.
+Access to an IR35 contract assessments provided by our partner experts.

 Should you be working outside IR35 and HMRC opens an enquiry, you’ll need to demonstrate that your working arrangement reflects self-employment, not employment.
 This could be the specific terms in your contract or a record of anything that indicates you are genuinely self-employed, such as business insurance, an office address or even company website.

 One of the biggest problems with IR35 is its sheer complexity.
 Deciding whether a contractor belongs inside or outside the rules isn’t always black and white.
 Therefore, don’t be afraid to reach out and ask for help.
-In the unlikely event that HMRC does contact you, our savvy accountants will be on hand to support and guide you through the enquiry.
+In the unlikely event that HMRC does contact you, our partners are available to help support and guide you through the enquiry.

 Don’t worry, IR35 can be unnerving.
-If you’d like to discuss your situation with one of our specialists, please complete the form below and we’ll be in touch.
+If you’d like to discuss your situation with one of the IR35 specialists, please complete the form below and we’ll be in touch.